germanilia/full_stack_starter/README.md

 - "Token validation failed": In dev mode, check both Cognito and local token formats
 - "Development endpoints not available": Ensure `APP_ENV=development`
 - "Local tokens not allowed": Trying to use dev tokens in production mode
+- "Invalid email or password": Check credentials, user may not exist or be confirmed
+- "User account is not confirmed": In development, users should be auto-confirmed
+- "Temporary password has expired": Reset password or contact admin

+**Cognito Configuration Errors:**
+- "COGNITO_USER_POOL_ID not found": Check environment variables in `.env.development`
+- "Cognito client initialization failed": Verify AWS credentials and region
+- "User Pool not found": Run `just create_cognito_dev` to create resources
+- "Multiple User Pools found": Delete duplicate pools manually in AWS Console

 **Frontend/Styling Issues:**
 - **Dark mode not working**: Check if ThemeProvider is properly configured